Prison employees enjoy harming people

 That's when they attack.
 It's a hail of accusations alleging assault on their children.
-(Any children would have been a block away—more than 90 yards.)
+(A playground is a block away—more than 90 yards.)
 They also repeatedly claim "We're in law enforcement!
 We're in law enforcement!"
 Their faces twist as they build to a frenzy.
 "Are you a registered sex offender!?"
 "Do you have a D‑O‑C number!?"

-Sticking their faces into my passenger window, their pony tails lashing as they cock their heads first right then left like deranged clowns, they rant in stereo: "Do you have a D‑O‑C number!?"
+Sticking their faces into my passenger window, their pony tails lashing as they cock their heads first right then left like deranged clowns, in synchronized motion, they rant: "Do you have a D‑O‑C number!?"
 "Are you a registered sex offender!?"
 Their glee is obvious.

 My family has lived nearby for decades.
 The trees and creek are like an oasis.
-These natural features are meaningful to me; evoking the spiritual feelings I first had as a child.
+These natural features are meaningful to me and thousands of other people who visit the park each year.

 The attack erased that sense of peace.
 I kept trying to answer their questions, believing a calm answer would make everything alright.
-That did not work.
-The one shouting the most virulent accusations told me I could "either leave immediately or wait for the police!"
+The one shouting the loudest told me I could "either leave immediately or wait for the police!"

 Waiting for the law

-That sounded good, because I was starting to get angry, and I believed there would be an accounting when police found out what the attackers had done.
+That sounded good, because I was getting angry.
+I believed there would be an accounting when police found out what the attackers had done.
 High on the adrenaline rush of the attack—the thrill of the kill—the two strutted back to rejoin their associates.